-So, you’ve researched your entertainment and you’ve possibly narrowed it down to 2 or 3 companies.
+You have researched your entertainment and narrowed it down to 2 or 3 companies.
 Typically, most are looking for price and someone that can play music, right?
 Of course!
 It’s perfectly normal to lead with those intentions when looking for your wedding entertainment.
-This is probably the first and only time you’ve had to hire a DJ.
+This is probably the first and only time you will have to hire a DJ.

 But, there is one other important job your entertainment is responsible for that is usually overlooked.
-The role of Master of Ceremonies duties (the M.C.).
-I hear couples all the time at our consultations say that they went to a wedding where the music was great, but the DJs ability to lead as the M.C. were poor and uninteresting.
+The role of Master of Ceremonies (the M.C.).
+I hear couples all the time at our consultations say they went to a wedding where the music was great, but the DJs ability to lead as the M.C. were poor and uninteresting.
 Why?
-Because they’ve had no formal MC training.
-To some, this comes naturally, but most need some type of public speaking or MC skills workshop to master their craft.
-I personally have over 250 hours of training as a Master of Ceremonies and over 20 years of experience implementing this at weddings.
+Because they’ve had no formal microphone skills training.
+To some, this comes naturally, but others need training in public speaking or a microphone skills workshop to master their craft.
+I personally have over 250 hours of training as an M.C. and over 20 years of experience implementing this skill at weddings.

-Wedding Entertainment Director & DJ – Peter Merry, a leader in the wedding industry and author of the book “The Best Wedding Reception Ever!” says it perfectly – “As the MC, you are the spokesperson for the bride & groom”.
-An M.C. represents your style, controls the flow, and manages your vision while connecting your guests to the celebration.
+Wedding Entertainment Director, Peter Merry, a leader in the wedding industry and author of the book “The Best Wedding Reception Ever!” says it perfectly – “As the MC, you are the spokesperson for the bride & groom”.
+An M.C. represents your intentions, controls the flow, and manages your vision while connecting your guests to the celebration.

 So what specifically do they do?
 Here’s a list of 5 important responsibilities of an M.C.:

-~ Guest direction (announcing where, when, how, and what to do)
+~ Keeping your guests informed (announcing where, when, how, and what they can do)

-~ Surroundings (letting guests know where the guest book, place cards, buffet, and more are)
+~ Surroundings (letting guests know where things are.
+Example: the guest book to sign, place cards, buffet, etc.)

 ~ Personality (An MC brings a style or personality that sets the tone right from the beginning)

-~ Hype Man (In some wedding cases a hype man can pump up the crowd during dancing.
+~ Hype Man (In some cases a hype man can pump up the crowd during dancing.
 This would be a second M.C. pairing with a DJ)